datacharmer/mysql-sandbox/README.md

 # NAME

-MySQL::Sandbox - Quickly installs one or more MySQL or MariaDB servers in the same host, either standalone or in groups
+MySQL::Sandbox - Quickly installs one or more MySQL servers (or forks) in the same host, either standalone or in groups

 # SYNOPSIS